MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/omni-channel-provision-license.md

 ## Provision Omni-channel Engagement Hub application

 Ensure that you have the required security role or equivalent permissions.
-For more information, see [Enable users for Omni-channel Engagement Hub](add-users-assign-roles.md).
+For more information, see [Assign roles and enable users for Omni-channel Engagement Hub](add-users-assign-roles.md).

 Follow these steps to set up Omni-channel Engagement Hub.